Ming-DeMers/CSA-Website/design-plan/design-journey.md

 4. Is there a "feel" that you want for your site?
 Are there colors or imagery that you have in mind?

 Would like to stick with a red theme (not bright red, the current red is fine).
-Faving faces on the website is important as well.
+Having faces on the website is important as well.